gvwilson/sensibleadventures/short-stories/litany.md

 and setting the paper cup of dime store coffee he'd brought with him on the rickety table.

 "Thanks."
-George sipped his own mug of mostly foam, not knowing where to start.
+George sipped his own mug of mostly foam. suddenly unsure where to start.
 "He's doing okay, I guess.
 He didn't want to do chemo,
 not after what Mom went through,